 Would Your Child Like to Raise a Calf?

-Youth Livestock Animal Project Offered – Youth ages 8 and older are invited to participate in the 4-H Dairy Calf Steer Project, which is a new youth livestock project being introduced in Catawba County.
-Families who are interested in enrolling in the project should attend the Informational Meeting on Monday, November 5 at 6:30 p.m. at the Agricultural Resources Center in Newton.
-The program will be presented as part of the monthly 4-H Livestock Club meeting.
+Youth Livestock Animal Project Offered – Youth ages 8 and older are invited to participate in the 4-H Dairy Calf Steer Project, which is a youth livestock project in Catawba County.
+Families, in Catawba and all surrounding counties, who are interested in enrolling in the project should attend the Informational meeting on Monday, December 9, 2019, at 6:30 p.m. at the Agricultural Resources Center in Newton.
+(1175 South Brady Ave., Newton, NC)

-At the November 5th meeting families will learn about what type of space is needed for the project, some basics about caring for the calf, expected costs, show premiums, and a project timeline.
+At the December 9 meeting, families will learn about what type of space is needed for the project, some basics about caring for the calf, expected costs, show premiums, and a project timeline.
 4-H’ers who have previously participated in the project will share their experiences at the meeting.
-Project registrations will be accepted during November.
-Families who register to participate should also attend a required training on Monday, December 11, 2018, to receive detailed instructions about caring for and feeding their calf and preparing an area to house the calf.
-Some starter feed and supplies will be provided, thanks to support from the Nolley 4-H Endowment.
-A small volunteer group of individuals experienced in raising livestock will be on call 24 hours a day to assist with advice and knowledge.
-Participants will receive a dairy steer calf in January.
+Project registrations will be accepted during December & the first half of January.
+Families who register to participate should also attend a required training in the third week of January to receive detailed instructions about caring for and feeding their calf and preparing an area to house the calf.
+Some starter feed and supplies will be provided.
+A small volunteer group of individuals experienced in raising livestock and a veterinarian will be on call 24 hours a day to assist with advice and knowledge.
+Plans are participants will receive a dairy steer calf in the last week of January.

 The week-old dairy steer calf will be coming from a large dairy farm in Iredell County.
 Youth will need to care for the calf daily, working with the calf so it is ready to be shown in two local youth livestock shows.
 These calves are typically 50-75 pounds.
 They will grow to weigh as much as 600 pounds at showtime.